Skip to content

 Contact the admissions coordinator at (641) 753-4325 or the admission supervisor at (641) 753-4514.
 For more information, visit the Iowa Veterans Home website.

-Iowa veteran benefits provide a grant up to $10,000 if you sustained a serious injury in the line of duty in an area where you were receiving hazardous duty pay after September 11, 2001.
+If you sustained a serious injury in the line of duty in an area where you were receiving hazardous duty pay after September 11, 2001, you could be eligible for a grant up to $10,000.
 (Injury categories are defined in DOD Joint Publication 1-02.)
 Treatment or services must be provided in a location that is not your home of record.

 The Iowa VA Department pays the grants in increments of $2,500 (up to a maximum of $10,000) in the following manner: